Journal #7

 Reading Response #5

-Your response to the reading below should be in your Reading Responses doc by 5pm CT on Monday, October 2.
+Another sequential reading assignment.
+Your response to the reading below should be in your Journal by the start of class on Tuesday, October 8.

 1. Read this Food Republic Q&A with John Lasater, founder of Hattie B’s.